Whilst there have been numerous events, the more significant of these are:

 • Plans have been approved to convert Cambridge House at 94 Piccadilly in London’s Mayfair into a grand home.
 Formerly in use as the Naval & Military Club, (aka “The In & Out Club”) the landmark Grade 1 listed building will be transformed into a residence which will extend over 5,000m², and will house the original 18th Century grand staircase, a 19th Century ballroom, formal receiving rooms and a vast wine cellar.
 The master suite will extend to 200m² and there will also be a swimming pool, spa, gym, and a garage.
 Two further related planning applications have also been approved.
 On the western corner of the site, the 1182m² Grade II listed former American Club will also to be converted back to its original use as a stately home.
 On the eastern flank the Grade II Listed Green Park Chambers at 90-93 Piccadilly, will be combined with 42 Half Moon Street to provide 6 large lateral apartments, plus retail & restaurant space.
 The properties were acquired by the Reuben Brothers in 2011, having sat empty and on the Heritage and Risk register since 1999.

-• Global Switch began construction phase of its new $300m data centre in Sydney.
+• RB owned Global Switch has began construction phase of its new $300m data centre in Sydney.
 The first stage which constitutes about one third of the total project will be completed by the first quarter of 2014.
-The 260,000 sq ft Sydney East building will be adjacent to Global Switch’s existing Sydney West data centre, next to the city’s Central Business District, and will create a campus of around 700,000 sq ft of floor space with 64 MW of onsite power generation.
+The 260,000 sq. ft.
+Sydney East building will be adjacent to Global Switch’s existing Sydney West data centre, next to the city’s Central Business District, and will create a campus of around 700,000 sq. ft. of floor space with 64 MW of onsite power generation.
 A number of large multi-nationals have made pre commitment agreements to become anchor tenants for Sydney East.
 Sydney East will have best-in-class environmental credentials and will target a LEED (Leadership in Energy and Environmental Design) Gold Rating.

-• Global Switch unveiled plans to expand its Amsterdam data centre, already the largest carrier neutral multi-tenant data centre in the Netherlands.
-The investment will provide by a further 275,000 sq ft, which will increase the data centre’s overall size to 690,000 sq ft, with 100 MW of onsite power generation from two diverse 50kV high voltage feeders.
+• RB owned Global Switch has unveiled plans to expand its Amsterdam data centre, already the largest carrier neutral multi-tenant data centre in the Netherlands.
+The investment will provide by a further 275,000 sq. ft., which will increase the data centre’s overall size to 690,000 sq. ft., with 100 MW of onsite power generation from two diverse 50kV high voltage feeders.
 Phase 1 of the planned expansion has been pre-let to a leading international telecommunication service provider and is expected operational in Q1 2014.

 • Over 50% of luxury apartments at 3 Merchant Square have been sold off plan, achieving over £100m.
 The marketing suite opened in March 2012, with construction well underway and completion due in 2014.
 The development is a Reuben Brothers JV.